Purdue-CSUSB/CS-190-F2016/labs/lab5/README.md

 ### Download the source ###

 Use `wget` to download the source code for this lab.

+**You should make a new directory to store this, eg. `~/cs190lab5`**

 You can find the java file at

 https://raw.githubusercontent.com/Purdue-CSUSB/CSToolsCourse/master/labs/lab5/Transformer.tar.gz